Ebraheem01/online_cv/README.md

 ## Introduction

-- This is my online Junior Web Developer cv, it displays my skills in coding
+- This is my online Junior Web Developer CV.
-- I only used html and css so far

 ## Setting up your workspace